 Alphabetical List of Critters - Ambush Bugs and Assassin Bugs

-Some assassin bug groups specialize on certain kinds of prey, such as ants, termites, or millipedes, and some blood-sucking species, particularly Triaoma spp. and other members of the subfamily Triatominae (e.g., Paratriatoma hirsuta), are also known as kissing bugs due to their habit of biting humans in their sleep on the soft tissue of the lips and eyes.
+Some assassin bug groups specialize on certain kinds of prey, such as ants, termites, or millipedes.
+The Masked Hunter, Reduvius personatus, shown in the photo to the right is a type of assassin bug.
+Some blood-sucking species, particularly Triaoma spp. and other members of the subfamily Triatominae (e.g., Paratriatoma hirsuta), are also known as kissing bugs due to their habit of biting humans in their sleep on the soft tissue of the lips and eyes.
 Fortunately, kissing bugs are not found in our part of the world, but instead are mainly found in the Americas, with a few species present in Asia, Africa and Australia.

 Detailed Fact Sheets:

 - Ambush Bugs and Assassin Bugs (University of Kentucky) (includes photos)